kathryniapalucci/DS-4002-Project1/README.md

 | text | Character | Content of the tweet |
 | is_retweet | Character | States whether the post is a retweet; True if it is a retweet, False if it is not a retweet |
 | favorite_count | Integer | Number of likes that the tweet received |
-### You can download our dataset at [(https://www.kaggle.com/datasets/benhamner/clinton-trump-tweets)].
+You can download the dataset at [(https://www.kaggle.com/datasets/benhamner/clinton-trump-tweets)].
-### Our data was used to explore our hypothesis: *Tweets from presidential candidates in the 2016 election with a negative sentiment will have an average favorite count that is at least 20% higher than tweets with a positive or neutral sentiment*
+Our data was used to explore our hypothesis: *Tweets from presidential candidates in the 2016 election with a negative sentiment will have an average favorite count that is at least 20% higher than tweets with a positive or neutral sentiment*

 ## FIGURES
 | Figure | Summary |